 Winter Fuel Payments

-If you live abroad, you are entitled to the Winter Fuel Payment if all of the following applies to you:
+If you live abroad, you are entitled to the Winter Fuel Payment for winter 2024 if all of the following applies to you:

 Housing Benefit